Free-monodromic mixed tilting sheaves on flag varieties: Proof of the main theorem

 We come back to the general assumptions of~\S\ref{sec:Cartan-realizations}.
 In particular, $\bk$ is an integral domain that admits a ring homomorphism $\Zdem \to \bk$.
 In addition, we now assume that $\bk$ is Noetherian and of finite global dimension.

 In this section, we will prove that $\hatstar$ equips the category $\TiltBSp(\UGU,\bk)$ with the structure of a monoidal category.
 As explained in~\S\ref{sec:functoriality-conjecture}, this can be reduced to the ``interchange law'' of~\eqref{eqn:conj-interchange}.
-We begin by proving that a very special case of the interchange law holds after localization (in the case when $\bk$ is a field).
+We begin by proving that a very special case of the interchange law holds after localization, under the assumptions of Chapter~\ref{chap:dihedral}.